fischejo/genode-rtcr/doc/configuration.md

 ```

 ## Rtcr
-The checkpoint mechanism consists of several threads each checkpointing a
+The checkpoint mechanism consists of several threads each checkpointing a part
-session.
+of session.
 It is possible to assign a thread to a CPU by the `checkpointable`
 node.
 Existing threads:

 * `cpu_session`
 * `pd_session`
-* `ram_session`
 * `rom_session`
 * `rm_session`
 * `log_session`
 * `timer_session`
 * `capability_mapping`
+* `ram_dataspaces`

 Parameters: